 Recreation, history, and top-notch cuisine come together in Geary County, Kansas, home to Junction City, Fort Riley, and Milford Reservoir, the state’s largest lake.
-Despite enjoying the state’s largest reservoir, Geary County, on Interstate 70 between Manhattan and Abilene, is an often-overlooked gem.
-Its Northeast Kansas location gives it an unbeatable drive-time radius.
+Despite enjoying the state’s largest reservoir, Geary County on Interstate 70 between Manhattan and Abilene, is an often-overlooked gem.
+Its North Central Kansas location gives it an unbeatable drive-time radius.
 We’re about to rip away the wrapping paper and tear open the box around a glittering destination – Junction City and Geary County.
 You must visit.

 Roxie’s reliable report: Junction City’s name derives from its site at the confluence of the Republican and Smoky Hill Rivers, creating the Kansas (or Kaw) River.